Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 In order to level up all of the NPCs, we have to actually pick a minimum number of teams in order to make progress.
-As an example, consider the strategy $C(t) = 0$ for all teams; this represents a strategy where we don't do any dungeon runs.
+As an example, consider the strategy $C_t = 0$ for all teams; this represents a strategy where no dungeon runs are undertaken.
 We'd _never_ want to consider a strategy like this, since it won't actually solve the problem.